Day 1: "Rooting & Rising" / जड़ से उठान

 >

-When you are ready, use the left hand to gently press yourself up to a seated position.
+When ready, press yourself up to seated.
 Let the head be the last thing to rise."

 Closing: